pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 Function `applyTableUpdate` uses `applyDropTable` to drop the old table, uses `applyCreateTable` to create the new table.

-In function `applyDropTable`, we will delete the table's foreign key information from `infoSchema.referredForeignKeyMap`.
+In the function `applyDropTable`, we will delete the table's foreign key information from `infoSchema.referredForeignKeyMap`.

-In function `applyCreateTable`, we will add the table's foreign key information into `infoSchema.referredForeignKeyMap` first, then get the table's `ReferredFKInfo` by schema name and table name, then store the `ReferredFKInfo` into `TableInfo.ReferredForeignKeys`.
+In the function `applyCreateTable`, we will add the table's foreign key information into `infoSchema.referredForeignKeyMap` first, then get the table's `ReferredFKInfo` by schema name and table name, then store the `ReferredFKInfo` into `TableInfo.ReferredForeignKeys`.

 Then `applyTableUpdate` will also need to reload the old/new table's referred table information, also uses `applyDropTable` to drop the old reference table, use `applyCreateTable` to create new reference table.